aadridi/restaurant-page/README.md

 # restaurant-page
-A repo for The Odin Project : Restaurant Page
+A repo for The Odin Project : Restaurant Page.